-Federal Policy Federal Policy Implementation Actions DOE Guidance structural protection authority for their facilities on lands they administer and may also enter into formal agreements to assist state and local governments with structural protection). (a) Prevent the movement of wildfires from the wildlands into the Wetland-Urban Interface area, out of the Wetland-Urban Interface area into the wildlands, and improve efficiency of wildfire suppression in Wetland-Urban Interface situations. (b) The primary responsibility for protecting private property and rural communities lies with individual property owners and local governments. (c) Recognize that many states have wildland fire responsibility while rural fire districts have structural responsibility. development and implementation of Community Wildfire Protection Plans (CWPP).
-(3) The Federal wildland agencies will collaborate with tribal, state and local fire management organizations to identify and reconcile gaps in protection responsibility. with all emergency response organizations engaged in such activities; (b) Collaborate with outside emergency response organizations to (1) establish and update cooperative agreements that recognize the jurisdictional protection responsibilities and assistance capabilities of the respective cooperators; (c) Educate wildland firefighters about safe operational procedures in the wildland/urban interface and provide training in safe wildland firefighting operations for structural firefighters who respond to wildland/urban interface fires; (d) Provide education to adjoining property owners on fire risks and hazards and on fire prevention responsibilities and actions to minimize losses and damage to structures and lands in the wildland/urban interface; (e) Assess, analyze, and plan for fire prevention and protection in conjunction with other Federal, tribal, state, county, and local government entities and with community and citizen groups; (f) Integrate wildland/urban interface considerations in the DOE land-use planning and management process, as well as in program project and plans; (g) Implement fuel modification projects to mitigate fire hazards; (h) Adopt special building construction requirements in wildland/urban interface areas, such as the construction requirements of NFPA 1144; and (i) Implement other practices that reduce wildland fire risks.
+Federal Policy Federal Policy Implementation Actions DOE Guidance The operational roles of federal agencies as partners in the Wildland Urban Interface are wildland firefighting, hazard fuels reduction, cooperative prevention and education, and technical assistance.
+Structural fire suppression is the responsibility of tribal, state, or local governments.
+Federal agencies may assist with exterior structural protection activities under formal Fire Protection Agreements that specify the mutual responsibilities of the partners, including funding.
+(Some federal agencies have structural protection authority for their facilities on lands they administer and may also enter into formal agreements to assist state and local governments with structural protection). (a) Prevent the movement of wildfires from the wildlands into the Wetland-Urban Interface area, out of the wetland-Urban Interface area into the wildlands, and improve efficiency of wildfire suppression in Wetland-Urban Interface situations. (b) The primary responsibility for protecting private property and rural communities lies with individual property owners and local governments. (c) Recognize that many states have wildland fire responsibility while rural fire districts have structural responsibility.
+(1) Agreements will be developed to clarify jurisdictional inter- relationships and define roles and responsibilities among local, state, tribal, and federal fire protection entities, based on each organization's enabling protection authorities and assistance/mutual aid responsibilities.
+(2) Agencies will support the development and implementation of Community Wildfire Protection Plans (CWPP).
+(3) The Federal wildland agencies will collaborate with tribal, state and local fire management organizations to identify and reconcile gaps in protection responsibility.
+The zone where structures and other human development meet or become intermingled with undeveloped wildland is referred to as the wildland/urban interface.
+The objectives of wildland/urban interface fire management are to facilitate fire prevention and protection and minimize fire loss and damage to structures, other human development, and wildland resources; to prevent a structure fire from spreading into wildland fuels; and to encourage property owners to take an active role in establishing and maintaining their own fire prevention and safety measures in the wildland/urban interface.
+The following recommendations are applicable to this category. (a) Document DOE wildland fire protection and suppression assistance in mutual-aid agreements with all emergency response organizations engaged in such activities; (b) Collaborate with outside emergency response organizations to (1) establish and update cooperative agreements that recognize the jurisdictional protection responsibilities and assistance capabilities of the respective cooperators; (c) Educate wildland firefighters about safe operational procedures in the wildland/urban interface and provide training in safe wildland firefighting operations for structural firefighters who respond to wildland/urban interface fires; (d) Provide education to adjoining property owners on fire risks and hazards and on fire prevention responsibilities and actions to minimize losses and damage to structures and lands in the wildland/urban interface; (e) Assess, analyze, and plan for fire prevention and protection in conjunction with other Federal, tribal, state, county, and local government entities and with community and citizen groups;

+(f) Integrate wildland/urban interface considerations in the DOE land-use planning and management process, as well as in program project and plans; (g) Implement fuel modification projects to mitigate fire hazards; (h) Adopt special building construction requirements in wildland/urban interface areas, such as the construction requirements of NFPA 1140; and (i) Implement other practices that reduce wildland fire risks.